davatorium/rofi/doc/rofi-manpage.markdown

 The first two fields specify the alpha level.
 This determines how much the background shines through the color (00 everything, FF nothing).
 E.g. 'argb:00FF0000' gives you a bright red color with the background shining through.
 If you want a dark greenish transparent color use: 'argb:dd2c3311'.
-This can be done for any color; it is therefor possible to have solid borders,  the selected row solid, and the others slightly transparent.
+This can be done for any color; it is therefore possible to have solid borders,  the selected row solid, and the others slightly transparent.

 ## Keybindings